MediaComem/comem-archidep/ex/wopr-deployment.md

 ci` command).

 Note that the `npm ci` command downloads npm packages to a `node_modules` directory in the current working directory.
-This means that you must run it in each directory from which you want to execute the WOPR application.
+This means that you must run it at least once in each directory from which you want to execute the WOPR application.